Get It!

 midi.note(channel, note)

-Get the intensity of a note.
+Get the intensity of a note in percent.
 When the note is off, the intensity is 0.

 channel: The MIDI channel from 1 to 16.